-Houseguests who have overstayed their welcomes are technically trespassing, which is a crime.
-However, getting rid of a trespassing houseguest can be challenging.
+Houseguests who have been asked to leave and overstayed their welcome are technically committing a crime—trespassing.
+Despite this fact, getting rid of a trespassing houseguest can be challenging.

-Laws vary from state to state, but in most states a person commits the crime of trespass by entering or remaining in a building or on land without permission from the owner or resident.
-For example, a person who goes into her neighbor's backyard and picks blackberries without permission is trespassing.
-A person who remains at a party after being asked to leave is also trespassing in most states.
+Laws vary, but in most states, a person commits the crime of trespass by entering or remaining in a building or on land without permission from the owner or resident.
+Even if the owner initially gave the person permission to hang out or stay at their house, the person can still commit trespassing by not leaving when the owner asks.
+For example, a person who remains at a party after the owner tells them to leave is trespassing.

-Technically, in most situations a houseguest who remains after being asked to leave is trespassing.
-How can you get rid of such a person?
-First, make sure that the trespasser knows that he or she is no longer welcome.
-It can be difficult to tell friends and relatives that you want them to leave, but until if you have previously given the person permission to stay at your house, and not made it explicit that you want the person to leave, he or she may not be violating any laws.
-If you have made crystal clear that a guest is not welcome, but the guest continues to stay, call the police and report the person for trespassing.
-However, you may find that the police are not as helpful as you would hope.
-In such situations, you may need to encourage your houseguest to leave by changing the wi-fi password, stripping the guest bed, and taking back your key.
+Technically, in most situations, a houseguest who remains after being asked to leave is trespassing.
+So how can you get an unwanted guest out of your house?
+First, make sure that the trespasser knows that they are no longer welcome.
+It can be difficult to tell friends and relatives that you want them to leave, but if you've previously given the person permission to stay at your house—and not made it explicit that you want the person to leave—they might not be violating any laws.
+On the other hand, if you've made it crystal clear that a guest is not welcome, but the guest continues to stay, call the police and report the person for trespassing.

-So, you have opened your home to a friend who needs a place to stay and your friend generously offers to give you some rent money to defray expenses.
+For example, say you open your home to a friend who needs a place to stay and your friend generously offers to give you some money to defray expenses.
 Great, you think—that makes life a bit easier.
 Not so fast.
-If you accept money in exchange for allowing a person to stay with you, that person may be considered your tenant (entitled to eviction protection) under state law.
-Allowing a person to receive mail at your address may also be evidence that he or she is a tenant.
-Make sure you understand the laws in your state so that you do not inadvertently allow someone to become your tenant.
-As explained above, evicting a tenant is much more complicated than getting rid of a houseguest.
+If you accept money in exchange for allowing a person to stay with you, that person might be considered your tenant under state law—even without a written lease or rental agreement.

-If you have a houseguest who won't leave, you should call police.
-However, you may need to familiarize yourself with state landlord-tenant laws to make sure that your intended course of action is wise.
-A landlord-tenant attorney can help answer any questions you might have, and might prove invaluable to have on hand when you call the cops and ask for their help (better, ask you lawyer to go with you to the station house, beforehand, to talk it all over).
+If you have a houseguest who won't leave, calling the police is an option.
+(If you're being threatened or harmed, don't hesitate to contact the police.)
+In other situations, it's often a good idea to first familiarize yourself with your state's landlord-tenant laws to make sure that your guest isn't considered a tenant.
+A landlord-tenant attorney can help answer any questions you might have, and might prove invaluable to have on hand when you call the police and ask for their help (you might even have your lawyer go with you to the police station to file a report).